 As the rider peddles, the peristaltic pump draws the water from the storage tank and through the filter.
 The filtered water is then transferred to the clean tank.
 The clean tank is a closed removable container which can be simply taken into the home, allowing the water to be used right away.
 It is also possible to disengage the peddles from the wheels, enabling stationary water filtering.
 A short movie of the Aquaduct is available here.

 TFOT previously covered a different water purifying innovation called “Life Saver”, which is a bottle installed with a mechanism capable of purifying even the dirtiest water, eliminating foul tastes and smells from the liquid within seconds.
 TFOT also reported on the AquaMaker AM10 – an innovative water-generating machine that was designed to enhance water availability and reduce power consumption by generating water from the air we breathe.
+Best whole house water filters and purification systems online.

 More information on the competition and the winning Aquaduct vehicle is available here.